d3/d3-array/README.md

 d3.sort(new Set([0, 2, 3, 1])) // [0, 1, 2, 3]
 ```

-If an *accessor* (a function that takes a single argument) is specified,
+If an *accessor* (a function that does not take exactly two arguments) is specified,

 ```js
 d3.sort(data, d => d.value)